Magnus7811/Termu-Crypt/README.md

-# CrypText
+# Termu-Crypt

-**CrypText** is a lightweight command-line cryptographic utility written in Python for text encryption and decryption using a custom Caesar cipher logic.
+**Termu-Crypt** is a lightweight command-line cryptographic utility written in Python for text encryption and decryption using a custom Caesar cipher logic.
 Built for cybersecurity learners, CTFers, and crypto enthusiasts, it’s designed to work seamlessly on both **Termux** and traditional Linux terminals.

 ---